rhyslwells/Data-Archive/content/standardised/Statistical Assumptions.md

   - Visual Inspection: Using plots (e.g., Q-Q plots, residual plots) to visually assess normality and homoscedasticity.
   - [[Statistical Tests]]: Employing tests like the Shapiro-Wilk test for normality or Levene's test for homoscedasticity.

 Consequences of Violating Assumptions: Understanding the implications of assumption violations is crucial.
-For example, violating the assumption of normality can lead to:
+For example, violating the [[Assumption of Normality]] can lead to:
   - Increased Type I or Type II error rates.
   - Misleading confidence intervals and p-values.